-OAR Chapter 837, Division 39, regulates the administration of fire prevention programs.
+OAR Chapter 837, Division 39 regulates the administration of fire prevention programs.

-101.2.1 Appendices.
-Provisions in the appendices shall not apply unless specifically adopted.
-The provisions of the following appendices are adopted as part of this code: B, C, D, H, I and L.
+101.2.1 Appendices specifically adopted.
+The provisions of the following appendices are adopted as part of this code: B, C, D, H and L.

 101.3 Intent.
 The purpose of this code is to establish the minimum requirements consistent with nationally recognized good practice for providing a reasonable level of life safety and property protection from the hazards of fire, explosion or dangerous conditions in new and existing buildings, structures and premises and to provide safety to fire fighters and emergency responders during emergency operations as authorized by ORS 476.030.